mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 proxying a request/response TCP connection"}

 {{tcp-proxy-conn}} illustrates how a new TCP connection is conveyed inside a QUIC tunnel.
 The TCP connection is terminated at the entrance of the tunnel.
-A new TCP connection is created at its exit.
-A Flow Header is placed at the start of the stream.
-Then the TCP connection bytestream is carried over a QUIC stream.
+A Headers Block is placed at the start of a new QUIC stream.
+A new TCP connection is created at the exit of the tunnel.
+Finally, the TCP connection bytestream is carried over a QUIC stream.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 +------------------+-------------------------+